menu

 Demographics

-The citizens of Thorntown are slightly better educated than the national average of 21.84% for all cities and towns, with 21.05% of adults in Thorntown having a bachelor's degree or advanced degree.
+The education level of Thorntown citizens is a little higher than the average for US cities and towns: 21.05% of adults in Thorntown have at least a bachelor's degree.

 The per capita income in Thorntown in 2022 was $31,658, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $126,632 for a family of four.
 However, Thorntown contains both very wealthy and poor people as well.